Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Breathing Oscillations in Dynamical Approach

+where $U_F$ is the fermion potential defined as Eq.~(\ref{uF}).
+Thus, the oscillation frequency is reflected by the first and second derivative of fermion potentials.

+In the scaling method, the amplitude of the oscillation is assumed to be very small, and the $\omega_{FLB}$ is reflected by the potential shape in the region where the fermions occupy.
+When the amplitude becomes larger, however, the $\omega_L$ is influenced from the potential shape outside the fermion occupation region, and its value approaches to $2 \kappa_L \omega_f = 0.333$.
+The FTB oscillation also shows similar behavior, and its frequency approaches $2 \omega_f = 2$ as the amplitude becomes larger.

+The frequencies of the fermion intrinsic oscillation modes monotonously decrease as the $h_{BF}/g_{BB}$ becomes larger in the TDGP+Vlasov approach though the frequencies decrease when $h_{BF}/g_{BB} \lesssim 0.5$ and increase $h_{BF}/g_{BB} \lesssim 0.5$ in the scaling method.
+This behavior of the fermion frequencies comes from the structure change of the fermion ground-state density distribution into the surface-peaked shape (Fig.~\ref{grdRH}).

-The fermion transverse oscillation has large interaction dependence, and the scaling method cannot reproduce the TDGP+Vlasov calculation (Fig.~\ref{frCdp}), especially at $h_{BF}/g_{BB}=1.325$ (large repulsive BF interaction).
-In the scaling method calculation, the frequency of the FTB mode has the minimum around $h_{BF}/g_{BB} \sim 1$, and increases with increase of $h_{BF}/g_{BB}$ in the region of $h_{BF}/g_{BB} > 1$ (Fig.~\ref{frCdp}, solid line); it comes from the structure change of the fermion ground-state density distribution into the surface-peaked shape (Fig.~\ref{grdRH}).
-On the other hand, in the TDGP+Vlasov approach, the density distribution and the velocity field varies in time in large amplitude oscillations.
-In the mixture of $h_{BF}/g_{BB} > 1$, the minimum position of the fermion potential is on the spherical surface at the border of the boson density distribution, and the fermion gas oscillates around this surface; it results in the frequency of the fermion transverse mode smaller than that in the sum-rule.
-The same discrepancy appears in the dipole and quadrupole oscillations in the spherical trap\cite{tomoBF, monoEX, tbDPL, QPBF}.
+In the scaling method calculation, the frequency of the FLB and FTB (OTB) mode has the minimum around $h_{BF}/g_{BB} \sim 0.5$, and increases with increase of $h_{BF}/g_{BB}$ in the region of $h_{BF}/g_{BB} > 1$ (Fig.~\ref{frCdp}, solid line); On the other hand, in the TDGP+Vlasov approach, the density distribution and the velocity field varies in time in large amplitude oscillations.
+In the mixture of $h_{BF}/g_{BB} > 1$, the minimum position of the fermion potential is on the spherical surface at the border of the boson density distribution, and the fermion gas oscillates around this surface; it results in the frequencies of the fermion modes smaller than those obtained in the sum-rule.
+The same discrepancies appears in the dipole and quadrupole oscillations in the spherical trap\cite{tomoBF, monoEX, tbDPL, QPBF}.

-The longitudinal and transverse modes are found to decouple, and the frequencies of the boson and fermion intrinsic oscillations are very close.
-Thus the boson and fermion gases can easily oscillate with the same period; it also explains the convergence into the BF in-phase mode in the transverse oscillation, which has been discussed in the previous subsection.